Cell Modules for Type $A$ Webs: The Category of Type Webs

-\begin{corollary} Any morphism factoring through both a clasp of weight $\mu$ and an object of weight $\lambda$ vanishes unless $\mu = \lambda$, in which case it is a multiple of a clasp. \end{corollary}
+\begin{corollary} Any morphism factoring through both a clasp of weight $\mu$ and a clasp of weight $\lambda$ vanishes unless $\mu = \lambda$, in which case it is a multiple of a clasp. \end{corollary}

-Finally, we will require the elementary light ladders.
-If $\varpi_i$ is a fundamental weight, then there are $\binom n i$ weights appearing in the fundamental representation $V_i$.
-To each of these weights $\mu$, we associate the elementary light ladder $E_\mu$.
-This is a set of diagram morphisms from an objects of weight $\lambda + \varpi_i$ to $\lambda + \mu$, whenever $\lambda +\mu$ is dominant.
-If it is not dominant, the light ladder is not defined for that $\lambda$.
-The precise definition appears in~\cite[\S 2.5]{elias_2015}.
+Finally, we will introduce tiers and elementary light ladders.
+Recall that if $\varpi_\ell$ is a fundamental weight, then there are $\binom n \ell$ weights appearing in the fundamental representation $V_\ell$.
+To each of these weights $\mu$, we associate an \emph{elementary light ladder} $E_\mu$, as will be shown explicitly in \cref{eq:e_mu}.
+This morphism, when tensored with the identity and pre- or post-composed by neutral ladders, gives morphisms from objects of weight $\lambda + \mu$ to $\lambda + \varpi_i$ called \emph{tiers}.
+If $\lambda+\mu$ is not dominant, the tier associated to $\mu$ is not defined for that $\lambda$.

+The precise definition appears in~\cite[\S 2.5]{elias_2015} and we will give a brief overview in the next section.
+Note that our definition of tiers and light ladders are flipped right-to-left from Elias'.
+That is, what we call $E_\mu$ is called $\iota E_\mu$ in \cite{elias_2015} and vice-versa.

 \begin{remark} Though we do not need to deal explicitly with the elementary light ladders in this paper, we will note later that they are the images of the monomial basis under the skew quantum Howe duality at play. \end{remark}